WesleyBryie/ChumBucket/wiki/megathread/tools.md

 ## ► Torrent Clients

-Notes: uTorrent [has bundled malware \(a bitcoin miner\) into the software in the past](https://www.trustedreviews.com/news/utorrent-silently-installing-bundled-bitcoin-mining-software-2931825).
-The company developing this software is not trustworthy.
+Notes: Bittorrent Inc. has bundled malware (a bitcoin miner) into [uTorrent in the past](https://www.trustedreviews.com/news/utorrent-silently-installing-bundled-bitcoin-mining-software-2931825) - it is not trustworthy.
 Bittorrent (the torrent client) is owned by the same company.

 Bitlord torrent client [is malware.](https://www.reddit.com/r/torrents/comments/1yb8kf/warning_do_not_download_bitlord_it_has_major/)